Feb 17, 2022 SA Blog Team

 Next, let’s think about One-dimensional Quality.
 One-dimensional Quality is often said to correspond to the functionality of a product, such as specifications and design.

-For example, if the storage capacity of a smartphone doubles compared to the previous model while the price remains unchanged, most consumers will be happy.
-In the same way, if you can appeal to consumers with higher specifications such as "50% better battery life" when compared to other companies' smartphone products, it can be a great differentiator.
+For example, if a smartphone’s storage capacity doubles compared to the previous model while the price remains unchanged, most consumers will be happy.
+In the same way, if you can appeal to consumers with higher specifications, such as “50% better battery life,” compared to other companies’ smartphone products, it can be a great differentiator.

-Taking the example of a mobile banking application, it is more preferable for users if it can complete transactions with just a few taps, or provide a more secure and easier authentication, rather than a complicated authentication system that requires multiple password entries, even if it can achieve the same basic objectives such as payment or money transfer.
+Taking the example of a mobile banking application, it is preferable for users if it can complete transactions with just a few taps or provide more secure and more accessible authentication rather than a complicated authentication system that requires multiple password entries, even if it can achieve the same primary objectives such as payment or money transfer.

 For example, Must-be Quality is to develop a system or application that works as expected by the customer on time.
-One-dimensional Quality, on the other hand, is an attempt to exceed the customer's expectations by working on improvements with better functionality and design.
+On the other hand, one-dimensional Quality is an attempt to exceed the customer’s expectations by working on improvements with better functionality and design.

 Attractive Quality leads to further added value